kavisek/demo-airflow/README.md

 The above command set up the postgres meta-datbase, webserver, scheduler, and workers.
 It may take a few moments for everything to initialize.

-Visit http://localhost:8080/ to interact with the webserver and the sample dags.
+2. Visit http://localhost:8080/ to interact with the webserver and the sample dags.

 username: airflow
 password: airflow

 ![WebServer](/images/webserver.png)

+3. Turn on the "setup_dag" to set up the airflow connections.

 You can view running containers after startup.

+### Monitoring

 ```bash
 # view the running containers